Feature #495

 openRemove the Sec-Fetch headers

-Added by privacybrowser user about 5 years ago.
+Added by privacybrowser user over 5 years ago.
 Updated about 5 years ago.

 0%